Sparse PCA via Covariance Thresholding: Introduction

 We answer this question positively by analyzing a covariance thresholding algorithm that proceeds, briefly, as follows.
-(A precise, general definition, with some technical changes is given in the next section.) \begin{enumerate} \item Form the empirical covariance matrix $\bG$ and set to zero all its entries that are in modulus smaller than $\tau/\sqrt{n}$, for $\tau$ a suitably chosen constant. \item Compute the principal eigenvector $\hbv_1$ of this thresholded matrix. \item Denote by $\sB\subseteq \{1,\dots,p\}$ be the set of indices corresponding to the $k$ largest entries of $\hbv_1$. \item Estimate the support of $\bv$ by `cleaning' the set $\sB$.
-(Briefly, $\bv$ is estimated by thresholding $\bG\hbv_{\sB}$ with $\hbv_{\sB}$ obtained by zeroing the entries outside $\sB$.) \end{enumerate} Such a covariance thresholding approach was proposed in \cite{KrauthgamerSPCA}, and is in turn related to earlier work by Bickel and Levina \cite{bickel2008regularized}.
+(A precise, general definition, with some technical changes is given in the next section.) \begin{enumerate} \item Form the empirical covariance matrix $\bG$ and set to zero all its entries that are in modulus smaller than $\tau/\sqrt{n}$, for $\tau$ a suitably chosen constant. \item Compute the principal eigenvector $\hbv_1$ of this thresholded matrix. \item Estimate the support of $\bv$ by thresholding $\bG\hbv_{1}$. \end{enumerate} Such a covariance thresholding approach was proposed in \cite{KrauthgamerSPCA}, and is in turn related to earlier work by \cite{bickel2008regularized, cai2010optimal}.
 The formulation discussed in the next section presents some technical differences that have been introduced to simplify the analysis.
-Notice that, to simplify proofs, we assume $k$ to be known: This issue is discussed in the next two sections.
+Notice that, to simplify proofs, we assume $s_0$ to be known: this issue is discussed in the next two sections.

 The rest of the paper is organized as follows.
 In the next section we provide a detailed description of the algorithm and state our main results.
+The proof strategy for our results is explained in Section \ref{sec:proofStrategy}.
 Our theoretical results assume full knowledge of problem parameters for ease of proof.
-In light of this, in Section \ref{sec:practical} we discuss a practical implementation of the same idea that does not require prior knowledge of problem parameters, and is entirely data-driven.
+In light of this, in Section \ref{sec:practical} we discuss a practical implementation of the same idea that does not require prior knowledge of problem parameters, and is data-driven.
 We also illustrate the method through simulations.
-The complete proofs are available in the accompanying supplement, in Sections \ref{sec:prelim}, \ref{sec:proofmain} and \ref{sec:proofcorr} respectively.
+The complete proofs are in Sections \ref{sec:prelim}, \ref{sec:proofmain} and \ref{sec:proofcorr} respectively.

+A preliminary version of this paper appeared in \cite{deshpande2014sparse}.
+This paper extends significantly the results in \cite{deshpande2014sparse}.
+In particular, by following an analogous strategy, we improve greatly the bounds obtained by \cite{deshpande2014sparse}.
+This significantly improves the regimes of $(s_0, p, n)$ on which we can obtain non-trivial results.
+The proofs follow a similar strategy but are, correspondingly, more careful.